eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 #### The `enabled` property

-**Important**: There is one special configuration property that must be set to `true` to enable the outbound-connector.
+**Important**: There is one special configuration property that must be set to `true` to enable the outbound connector.
-Otherwise, the outbound-connector will not be started.
+Otherwise, the outbound connector will not be started.

 ```properties
 outbound-connector.<outbound-connector-name>.enabled=true